-Of course, we can’t place microphones on the field (though sometimes we can wirelessly mic up players) but we can set up along the sideline.
-The majority of the action during most plays tends to be a fair distance from the sideline and so we need a long-range and directional microphone to capture the sound.
-That’s where the parabolic mic comes in.
+Of course, we can't place microphones on the field (though sometimes we can wirelessly mic up players), but we can set up along the sideline.
+The majority of the action during most plays tends to be a fair distance from the sideline, so we need a long-range and directional microphone to capture the sound.
+That's where the parabolic mic comes in.

 Luckily, parabolic microphones can be held by human operators that move up and down the sideline along with the line of scrimmage.
 The system can also easily be pointed toward the action at any given moment.
-It is this mobility combined with the long reach and directionality that make parabolic microphones a go-to weapon in the game of American Football broadcasting.
+This mobility, combined with the long reach and directionality, makes parabolic microphones a go-to audio tool in American Football broadcasting.

 The Parabolic Microphone Operator